 These ticks are usually found in wooded areas along trails.
 They are distributed through the Midwest and eastern United States, as well as throughout Canada, with the highest proportion in eastern Canada.
 The larvae and nymphs are active in the spring and early summer; adults may be active in both the spring and fall.

 The deer or blacklegged tick can transmit Lyme disease and possibly ehrlichiosis and anaplasmosis to dogs and humans.
 Powassan virus can also be transmitted by the blacklegged tick to people.
 Fortunately, Lyme disease is extremely unlikely to occur in cats and clinical Lyme disease has not been seen outside of a controlled laboratory setting.

 Brown Dog Tick

-The brown dog tick (also known as the kennel tick) is found through most of the United States and Canada.
+The brown dog tick (also known as the kennel tick) is found throughout most of the United States and Canada and can transmit Ehrlichia.
 This tick feeds on dogs, but rarely bites people or cats.
-Unlike the other species of ticks, its life cycle allows it to survive and develop indoors which means it can establish itself in colder climates.
+Unlike the other species of ticks, its life cycle allows it to survive and develop indoors, which means it can establish itself in colder climates.
 The brown dog tick is found primarily in kennels or homes with dogs, where it may be found hiding in cracks, behind radiators, under rugs and furniture, and on draperies and walls.

 The adult is reddish-brown and usually attaches around the ears or between the toes of a dog to feed.
 After feeding, a female may engorge to 1/2” (10-12 mm) long.
 She then drops off the dog and crawls into a hiding place where she may lay as many as 5,000 eggs.
 This tick is tropical in origin and does not survive long, cold winters outdoors.